-Based on the experimental results of in situ pulsed-flow MAS NMR and UV/Vis studies, the mechanism of the regioselective H/D exchange in Scheme 2 was suggested.
-In the case of adsorption of A at Broensted acid sites (BAS) of zeolite deH-Y, A is directly protonated to the ethylcyclohexadienyl carbenium ion B. The formation of B is indicated by the UV/Vis band at $\lambda = 400$ nm.
-Adsorption of A at Lewis acid sites (LAS) causes a hydride abstraction leading to the sec-ethylphenyl carbenium ion C. Deprotonation of C causes the formation of styrene D as an intermediate, which is followed by protonation leading to the sec-ethylphenyl carbenium ion E. This carbenium ion has a significant lifetime because it has to climb the energy barrier of the subsequent hydride transfer.
+Based on the experimental results of in situ pulsed-flow MAS NMR and in situ UV/Vis studies, the mechanism of the regioselective H/D exchange in Scheme 2 was suggested.
+In the case of adsorption of ethyl-d5-benzene A at Broensted acid sites (BAS) of zeolite deH-Y, A is directly protonated to the ethylcyclohexadienyl carbenium ion B. The formation of B is indicated by the UV/Vis band at $\lambda = 400$ nm.
+Adsorption of A at Lewis acid sites (LAS) causes a hydride abstraction leading to the sec-ethylphenyl carbenium ion C. Deprotonation of C leads to the formation of styrene D as an intermediate, which is followed by a protonation causing the formation of the sec-ethylphenyl carbenium ion E. This carbenium ion E has a significant lifetime, because it has to climb the energy barrier of the subsequent hydride transfer.
 C and E are carbenium ions of the same type and observable as UV/Vis bands at $\lambda = 450$ nm.
-Due to low number of Broensted acid sites per supercage (< 1 SiOHAl/s.c.), the styrene molecule D cannot be rapidly protonated by another Broensted acid site in the vicinity and results in the weak UV/Vis bands at $\lambda = 300$ nm.
+Due to low number of Broensted acid sites per supercage (< 1 SiOHAI/s.c.), the styrene molecule D cannot be rapidly protonated by another Broensted acid site in the vicinity and results in the weak UV/Vis bands at $\lambda = 300$ nm.